 Have you ever seen an unfamiliar charge on your bank account statement?
-Waited for electricity bills that never came?
 Got a strange call about a debt you didn’t know about?
-If so, you may have been the victim of identity theft, which is a common problem in the United States.
-In a recent report released by the Federal Trade Commission, data shows that the government agency received more than 1.4 million reports of identity theft in 2021 alone.
+Checked your credit score to see that it plummeted?
+If so, you may have been the victim of identity theft, which is a common problem in the United States that impacts more than 1 million people every year.
 Fortunately, you can decrease the likelihood of identity theft, and learn how to deal with it if it happens.
+In this guide, our identity theft experts share everything you need to know to keep safe.

 What Is Identity Theft?